Life is short. Cook with saffron.

 My motto strengthened when I started growing saffron and stopped buying it.

-Ancient people plucked the reddish stamens of Crocus sativus then dried it for natural cold remedies, to treat inflammation and menstrual issues.
+Ancient people plucked the reddish stigmas of Crocus sativus then dried it for natural cold remedies, to treat inflammation and menstrual issues.
 Science recently confirmed these benefits by identifying the chemicals safranal, a-crocin, and picrocrocin, which give it therapeutic properties.

 My favorite saffron use is within my cuisine.
 I add it to rice, soups, curries, and desserts.
 Moroccan recipes are great places to find both saffron and coriander uses, putting your garden’s cilantro to work.